Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +4000

-- Indiana is 17th-best in the country in terms of its odds to win the national championship (+4000), much higher than its computer rankings (32nd).
+- The Hoosiers were +3500 to win the national championship at the start of the season, and have now fallen to +4000, which is the 77th-biggest change in the country.

+- Based on its moneyline odds, Indiana has a 2.4% chance of winning the national championship.

-- The Hoosiers have had the 77th-biggest change in terms of their national championship odds, dropping from +3500 at the start of the season to +4000.
+- The Hurricanes have had the 68th-biggest change in terms of their national championship odds, improving from +10000 at the start of the season to +7000.

-- Indiana has a 2.4% chance of winning the national championship, based on its moneyline odds.
+- With odds of +7000, Miami has been given a 1.4% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.